MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineApplicationInstance.md

 Get-CsOnlineApplicationInstance
 ```

-This example returns all the application instances of the tenant.
+This example returns the details of all application instances.

 ## PARAMETERS